boucadair/WG-Charters/mboned.md

 - Develop mechanisms and procedures for sharing operational information to aid in operation of the multicast backbones and interconnects.

-- Analyze the need for IPv4 - IPv6 multicast transition solutions

 - Develop tools, extend protocols and provide operational and implementation advice that assists in multicast administration, diagnostics, troubleshooting and deployment between/within native and non-native environments.

+- Develop data models and other automation building blocks related to the operation of multicast services.

+- Develop and maintain Mtrace.

-- Development of routing and group membership protocols is out of scope.
+Development of routing and group membership protocols is out of scope.
 This working group may develop requirements and assist in review and feedback of documents in other working groups responsible for such protocols.